 Arroz Con Habichuelas

-- Finally, cover the pot and cook for about 20 minutes, until rice is tender and cooked through.
+- Cook the rice for an additional 20 minutes, until rice is tender and cooked through.

-- If you do not have a caldero/cast-iron pot, a non-stick rondeau or saucepans will work.
+- If you do not have a caldero/cast-iron pot, a Dutch oven works too.

 - I used basmati long-grain white rice for this recipe.